What Is a Cheeky Offer On a House?

 What percentage under the asking price is a cheeky offer?

-A cheeky offer is typically between 10% and 25% under the asking price of the property.
-An example is that a seller has listed their property on the market for £250,000, but you've only offered £200,000.
+A cheeky offer is typically 10% to 25% below the property's asking price.
+For example, a seller has listed their property at £250,000, but you've only offered £200,000.
 This is a 20% decrease between your offer and the asking price.
 Most sellers expect to receive the figure they have requested.
 So by putting in an offer for £50,000 less, you're bound to ruffle some feathers.

 Making an offer considerably below the asking price can be deemed disrespectful to the seller.
-You must anticipate the seller walking away completely at this stage because they feel your cheeky offer is undercutting their valuation.
+You must anticipate the seller walking away completely at this stage, as they feel your cheeky offer undercuts their valuation.
+Most sellers will instruct their agent not to waste their time with offers below a certain amount.
+If the agent has this in writing, your offer won't even make it to the seller for their consideration.

-The seller's estate agents will provide them with a valuation of their property based on the values of nearby properties.
-This valuation will be for properties within the area, as extending the range can tack on thousands.
+The seller's estate agents will provide a valuation of the property based on comparable properties in the nearby area.
+This valuation will be for properties within the property's area only, as extending the range can tack on thousands.

 When might a cheeky offer be accepted?

-The seller's circumstances contribute to the likelihood of a cheeky offer being accepted.
+The seller's circumstances increase the likelihood that a cheeky offer will be accepted.
 Typically, the seller needs the money, meaning they want to sell their property as quickly as possible.
 Let's explore some circumstances in which a seller might accept a cheeky offer:

 Financial difficulties

-A seller having financial difficulties will increase the chances of a cheeky offer being accepted.
-The seller simply needs the money, potentially because they have lost their job, or even worse, their property is about to be repossessed and they want to get as much as possible before losing the home.
+A seller facing financial difficulties increases the likelihood that a cheeky offer will be accepted.
+The seller needs the money, potentially because they have lost their job, or even worse, their property is about to be repossessed, and they want to get as much as possible before losing the home.

 Seller has passed away

-In the unfortunate event that the seller has passed away, the beneficiaries of the property may want to get a fast completion to get their money.
+In the unfortunate event that the seller has passed away, the property's beneficiaries may want to expedite the completion process to receive their funds.

 Property defects

-A cheeky offer may be accepted when property defects have been discovered during the property survey.
-In this instance, you'll return to the seller with a cheeky offer, using the property defects as evidence to support the lower offer.
+A cheeky offer may be accepted when property defects are discovered during the property survey.
+In this instance, you'll return to the seller with a cheeky offer, using the property defects as evidence to support it.
 As long as no contracts have been signed, you're free to renegotiate the price, even if the original offer was accepted.

 The property has been on the market for a while